digital-asset/custom-views/REFERENCE.md

 ## Ledger API Authorization

-Client of ledger provides an access token when authorization is required by the Ledger.
+The client must provide an access token when authorization is required by the Ledger.
 Detail of Ledger Authorization please refer to [Ledger Authorization documentation](https://docs.daml.com/app-dev/authorization.html)

 ### Provide access token to custom-view library